 The Electric System has a diverse power supply portfolio with a mix of coal, natural gas, diesel and hydroelectric generation and is capable of providing for all of its capacity and energy needs.
-The natural gas generating facilities located at the Hamilton Power Plant have an aggregate summer capability of approximately 9.5 MW.
+The natural gas generating facilities located at the Hamilton Power Plant have an aggregate summer capability of approximately 12 MW.
 The City is also in involved in OMEGA JV2.
-The City also owns a 51.4% undivided ownership interest in the Greenup Hydroelectric Facility.
-The City's license granted by FERC to operate the Greenup Hydroelectric Plant expires in 2026.
-The City also operates the Hamilton Hydro Plant, also a run-of-the-river hydroelectric facility, with a capacity rating of 1.94 MW.
+The City owns a 51.4% undivided ownership interest in the Greenup Hydroelectric Facility and holds the FERC license to operate the facility (license schedule to expire in 2026).
+The City also operates the Hamilton Hydro Plant, also a run-of-the-river hydroelectric facility, with a capacity rating of 1.70 MW.
 The City's license granted by the FERC for operating the Hamilton Hydro Plant expires in 2031.
 The City has a share of Niagara hydroelectric power as provided in allocation of headwater benefits of 4 MW.